vickyzhoujy/w22/_lab/lab02.md

 Otherwise, create an account online at <a href="https://accounts.engr.ucsb.edu/create" target="_blank">https://accounts.engr.ucsb.edu/create</a>.

-## Add yourself to the GitHub organization
+## Step 2: Add yourself to the GitHub organization

 You should have already done this in [H04](https://ucsb-cs16.github.io/f21/hwk/h04/), but if not, please do it now:

 * <https://ucsb-cs16.github.io/f21/hwk/h04/>

-## Check that you are in the GitHub Org and have a `lab02-YOUR-GITHUB-USERNAME` repo.
+## Step 3: Check that you are in the GitHub Org and have a `lab02-YOUR-GITHUB-USERNAME` repo.

 In order to continue with the lab, you need to be a member of the GitHub organization, and you need to have a lab02 repo.